wojtkowiak/meteor-desktop/README.md

 ## Scaffolding your desktop app

-If you have not run the example from the Quick start paragraph, first you need to scaffold a `.desktop` dir in which your `Electron`'s main process code lives.
+If you have not run the example from the Quick start paragraph, first you need to scaffold a `.desktop` dir in which your `Electron's` main process code lives.
 To do that run: (assuming `npm install --save-dev meteor-desktop` did add successfully a `desktop` entry in the `package.json scripts` section)
 ```bash